Kiko Match II

 You will be awarded 10 points upon completing a round, and 5 bonus points for every second left on the clock.
 Because of this, you should try to finish a round as quickly as possible; see the Strategy section below for more information.

-Due to a glitch, Round 14 is inaccessible, and the game will automatically end at Round 13.
-Additionally, scores above 2000 points will sometimes fail to submit.
-Because of this, it is recommended that after Round 12 you calculate how many points you require to reach 1995, and time when you finish Round 13 to achieve that score.
-For example, if you have 1900 points, you need 95; since you will receive 10 points for completing the round, you should try to gain 85 points from the time bonus.
-Since you are awarded 5 points for every second remaining on the clock, in this example you would want to end Round 13 with 17 seconds, then end the game and submit your score.
+Scores above 3,000 points will fail to submit.
+Because of this, it is recommended that when you start a round close to 2,995, you calculate how many points you require to reach 2,995, and time your finish to achieve that score.
+For example, if you have 2,900 points, you need 95; since you will receive 10 points for completing the round, you should try to gain 85 points from the time bonus.
+Since you are awarded 5 points for every second remaining on the clock, in this example you would want to end the round with 17 seconds, then end the game and submit your score.

 The easiest way to keep track of where you've seen which cards is to remember them in the sequence that you've seen them.
 It's helpful to always start from the same corner, and to turn cards over in the same order.
 This makes it easier to keep track of where the cards are, as the third card in your remembered sequence will be the third card from the corner you start at.

 Of the ten Kiko designs that appear in the game, three of them are blue, and two are red.
 Between this and the fact that differently-colored backgrounds are added in later rounds, you should try to avoid thinking of the Kikos as being certain colors, and instead focus on their other traits when trying to remember where you've seen them.
 This allows you to remember shorter sequences; instead of "dark blue yellow background, plain red blue background, medium blue blue background" you could remember "angry yellow, crazy blue, tired blue".